-By train it takes around 11 to 15 hours to travel 778.1 km from Hat Yai to Phetchaburi.
+By train it takes from 13 to 15 hours to travel 778.1 km from Hat Yai to Phetchaburi.
 This is busy route as the train goes through popular destinations such as Surat Thani (where ferries from Koh Samui and Koh Phangan arrive), Chumphon (where ferries from Koh Tao arrive), and Hua Hin before arriving at Phetchaburi after which trains carry onto Bangkok.

-There are 5 direct trains per day from Hat Yai to Phetchaburi.
+There are currently 4 direct trains per day from Hat Yai to Phetchaburi.

-- The slowest train from Hat Yai to Surat Thani is Train #170 (departing at 14:45) which is scheduled to complete the journey in 14 hours 46 minutes.
+- The slowest train from Hat Yai to Phetchaburi is Train #172 (departing at 15:50) which is scheduled to complete the journey in 14 hours 54 minutes.

 Booking online in advance cost 250 THB more than buying your ticket at a train station in advance.